Runt. The Ballad of Todd Rundgren

 Runt.
-The Ballad of Todd Rundgren is the second album by American singer-songwriter/musician Todd Rundgren, released in 1971.
+The Ballad of Todd Rundgren is the second studio album by American musician Todd Rundgren, released on June 24, 1971 by Ampex Records.
 Like its predecessor, Runt, this album was credited to Rundgren's group Runt, despite Rundgren handling most of the musicianship and production himself.

 Content

 Most of the album's 12 tracks are piano-led ballads, with the only exceptions being the rock tunes "Bleeding" and "Parole" and the anthem "Chain Letter".
 As with his first album, this album was initially credited to "Runt".
 Rundgren himself wrote, arranged, and produced every tune on The Ballad of Todd Rundgren, as well as handling all the guitars, keyboards, and vocals.

 "I was pretty overbearing to deal with," Rundgren recalled in the liner notes to the 1999 CD release.
 "I was also becoming very particular about arrangements, so I took a crack at playing it all myself.
 But I still had some dependence on other musicians.
 I wasn't yet ready to play drums or to seriously address what bass playing should be like."

 Tony Sales, who played bass on Runt, the previous album, plays on the majority of tracks, but brother Hunt Sales, the drummer on the first album, plays drums only on one cut and conga on one.
 Studio musicians Jerry Scheff and John Guerin provide the rhythm section on two tracks; Norman D. Smart, who later became a member of the Hello People and was Mountain's first drummer, plays on the remainder.
 On two of the tracks, Rundgren is the only performer.

 The album cover was designed by Milton Glaser.
 Inside photographs and design were by Ron Mael.

 In mid-1971, Bearsville was purchased by Warner Bros. and plans were made to re-release both Runt and Runt.
 The Ballad of Todd Rundgren as a "twin pack" entitled Todd Rundgren's Rack Job (Catalog Number 2BV 2156) in 1973.
 The album got as far as test presses and album art, but was shelved as Rundgren preferred to release an album of new material.